-Each patient that comes to our clinic is treated on an individual basis and the treatment plan designed and planned to meet each individual needs.
-At your first visit to our clinic, you will be given a full consultation including your medical history.
-I will ask lots of different questions and I focus a lot on lifestyle, diet, stress management and emotional health.
-The consultation usually takes 20 to 30 minutes.
-After the consultation there is an acupuncture session.
+At your first visit to the acupuncture clinic, you will receive a full consultation including your medical history and be asked lots of different questions with the focus on lifestyle, diet, stress management and emotional health.
 Most patients describe a feeling of deep relaxation and calm during and after the session.
-I am passionate about my work and i always do my best to give you the best possible treatment outcome.
+I am passionate about my work and I always do my best to give you the best possible treatment outcome.

-As a British Acupuncture member i have undergone rigorous degree level training studying both Traditional Chinese Medicine theory and western medicine.
-I qualified in 1999 and have held my license as an Acupuncturist for 16 years.
-I am also a fully qualified and insured massage therapist and can use these skills in treatment if required.
+All British Acupuncture members have undergone rigorous degree level training studying both Traditional Chinese Medicine theory and western bio medical sciences.
+I qualified in 1999 and have held my license as an Acupuncturist for almost 20 years.

 Chinese medicine and acupuncture have been used to treat insomnia for thousands of years.
 TCM recognizes the proper flow of Qi of the body to be influential in healthy sleep.
 We look at the underlying issues causing sleep disturbances such as pain, stress and anxiety or night sweats and work to eliminate these issues.